liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/01-adapting-to-liferay-7s-api.markdown

 $$$

-Let's start by setting up your plugin in a Liferay 7 Plugins SDK in Liferay IDE or Liferay Developer Studio.
+Let's start by setting up your plugin in a Liferay 7 Plugins SDK using Liferay IDE or Liferay Developer Studio.

 ## Setup [](id=setup)